 Haiti is at the beginning of its development curve.
 Investors who buy land and property now — before the infrastructure is built — will see the same kind of appreciation that early investors in Panama, Costa Rica, and the Dominican Republic experienced 20–30 years ago.

-UTH's infrastructure master plan includes 6 major international dual-runway airports for passenger and cargo service, plus 12 small regional airstrips connecting every tourism and industrial zone to Port-au-Prince and international markets.
+UTH's infrastructure master plan includes 6 major international dual-runway airports for passenger and cargo service, plus 4 strategic regional airstrips connecting key tourism and industrial zones to Port-au-Prince and international markets.

 ✈️ CONCEPT RENDERING — UTH Major International Airport (Dual-Runway Passenger + Cargo Terminal)